reinhart1010/nix/docs/en/common/abduco.md

 `abduco`

-- Attach to a session, creating it if it doesn't exist:
+- [A]ttach to a session, creating it if it doesn't exist:

 `abduco -A `<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">name</span>` `<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">bash</span>

-- Attach to a session with `dvtm`, creating it if it doesn't exist:
+- [A]ttach to a session with `dvtm`, creating it if it doesn't exist:

 `abduco -A `<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">name</span>